-The Mariensäule, known in English to mean Mary’s Column, is a Merian column standing in Freising, Germany.
-The essence of the column is drawn on the fact of the people’s belief that Mary is the protector of the Bavaria city—Patrona Bavaria, they call her.
+The Mariensäule, known in English as Mary’s Column, is a Merian column in Freising.
+The essence of the column comes from the belief that Mary is the protector of Bavaria.
+Because of this, the locals call her “Patrona Bavaria.”

-The column was built long ago, in the year 1638.
-It was to commemorate the Swedish occupation in the course of the Thirty Years’ War.
-On top of the column is the gold sculpture of a half-moon carrying the Blessed Virgin Mary.
+The column was constructed in 1638 to commemorate the Swedish occupation during the Thirty Years’ War.
+Perched on the column is the gold sculpture of a crescent moon carrying the Blessed Virgin Mary.

 See Related: Must-See Castles in Germany